AriFordsham/GHCWiki/sebastian-and-simon.md

 - #18907 Product demands

-- #18349 Trimming of DmdAnal results
+- #18349 Trimming of DmdAnal results.
+  * !3466 (merged) fixes #18304, but Andreas pointed out a shortcoming; !3558 (merged) fixes that; but we need a regression test for the latter; then close #18304

 - #14620 join points [this comment](https://gitlab.haskell.org/ghc/ghc/-/issues/14620#note_315900)